Automata Linear Dynamic Logic on Finite Traces: Introducing ALDL Introducing ALDLf

-Note that the cardinality of $R$ must be less than or equal to the cardinality of $\Delta$ because of the requirement that each state of the automaton occurs in the transition relation.
+We use $2|\Delta|\log (|R|)$, as each transition has both a start and an end state and we need $\log(|R|)$ to denote $|R|$ states.
+(Note that the cardinality of $R$ is at most the cardinality of $\Delta$ because of the requirement that each state of the automaton occurs in the transition relation.)

-Now we can define the \emph{size} of formulas. \begin{definition} The size of an ALDL$_f$ formula $\varphi$, denoted $|\varphi|$, is defined through structural induction:
+Now we can describe the \emph{size} of formulas.
+The size of a formula is (roughly) how many characters it takes to write down, so each occurrence of parenthesis, connective, $<$, $>$, [, and ] contribute 1 to the size.
+Formally: \begin{definition} The size of an ALDL$_f$ formula $\varphi$, denoted $|\varphi|$, is defined through structural induction:

 \textbf{Base case:} $\varphi = P$, where $P$ is an atomic proposition.
 Then $|\varphi| = 1$.